cloud-gov/cg-site/README.md

     cd cg-site
 ```

-Note that when built by cloud.gov Pages, `npm run pages` is used instead of the
+Note that when built by Cloud.gov Pages, `npm run pages` is used instead of the
 `build` script.

 ### Install dependencies and run app